Kong/docs.konghq.com/app/docs/0.5.x/plugin-development/custom-entities.md

 Your plugin might need to store more than its configuration in the database.
 In that case, Kong provides you with an abstraction on top of Cassandra (and future supported datastores) which allows you to store custom entities.

-As explained in the [previous]({{page.book.previous}}) chapter, Kong interacts with the model layer through classes we refer to as "DAOs", and available on a global variable called the "DAO Factory".
-This chapter will explain how to inherit from the Kong base_dao module to provide an abstraction for your own entities.
+As explained in the [previous chapter]({{page.book.previous}}), Kong interacts with the model layer through classes we refer to as "DAOs", and available on a global variable called the "DAO Factory".
+This chapter will explain how to inherit from the Kong [kong.dao.cassandra.base_dao] module to provide an abstraction for your own entities.

 <div class="alert alert-warning">
   <strong>Note:</strong> Currently, Kong only supports <a href="http://cassandra.apache.org/">Cassandra</a> as its datastore.
 This guide assumes that you are already familiar with it and sometimes describes concepts only related to Cassandra, such as indexes and clustering keys.